Skip to main content

 • the firm or relevant business unit suffers a material failure of risk management.
 The firm must take account of all relevant factors, including the proximity of the staff member to the failure of the risk management in question and their level of responsibility.

-The period for which clawback arrangements should apply depends on the role, responsibilities and remuneration of the material risk taker and whether the firm is significant.
+The period for which clawback arrangements should apply depends on whether the material risk-taker is higher paid and/or is a Senior Manager.

-For material risk takers who are higher paid the minimum clawback period for both deferred and non-deferred variable pay is seven years, irrespective of whether the individual works in a significant firm.
-If the individual is a Senior Manager firms are required to extend the clawback period from seven to ten years if, at the end of the seven year period, there is an outstanding internal or external investigation which may otherwise have resulted in the application of clawback but for the expiration of that period.
+In the case of a higher-paid material risk-taker, both the deferred and non-deferred portion of variable pay should be subject to clawback for a period of at least seven years from the date of award.
+In the case of higher-paid material risk-takers who are Senior Managers, firms are required to extend the clawback period from seven to ten years if at the end of the seven-year period there is an outstanding internal or regulatory investigation which may otherwise have resulted in the application of clawback, but for the expiration of that period.

 Pension policy